Outside the smallest gloomy rooms

 towns, harbours, trees,

-everything you can see,
+everything you can see

-and the blurish night are being washed
+in the blurish night was washed

 by the yellow moonlight in peace and silence.

-Our bodies are not washed
+Our bodies were not washed

-by the evne drops of the moonlight.
+by even the drops of moonlight.

-Is the air dead or gone?
+Is the air dead and gone?

 We who are in cells know